What is your office reception design saying about your company? Do first impressions really count?

 You may wish to consider a separate and designated area of the reception desk for couriers and their deliveries.
 This will keep the main area of the reception free from boxes and deliveries.

 This is by no means a definitive list of considerations but it is a really good start.
-Once the basic considerations (above) have been addressed, it’s time to consider the actual fitout;
+When the basic considerations (above) have been addressed, it’s time to consider the actual reception fit out;

 - What type of look are you after?
 Modern, traditional, art deco?

-- How can you incorporate your company brand and colour palette?
+- Incorporating your company brand and colour palette?

-With examples of previous work and years of experience, we can assist you to ensure that your first impression is exactly the one you want to communicate.
+With examples of previous work and years of experience, we can assist you to ensure your first impression is exactly the one you want to make.